Silvio-Ronaldo/myFirstApi/README.md

-<p>This is my first API in the MVC style (model - view - controller), to study and understand how it works.</p>
+<p>👶 This is my first API in the MVC style (model - view - controller), to study and understand how it works.</p>

 <p>This API is very simple, but it has the integration of mongoose to work with data.</p></br>